JamesC159/The-Game-of-Life/README.md

     * You can now run `npm start` to start the Express.js back-end
 * Navigate to the gospers-gun directory
     * Again, run `npm install` to install dependencies
-    * Again, you can now run You can now run `npm start` to start the React front-end
+    * You can now run `npm start` to start the React front-end
 * Open a browser and enter the URL `localhost:3000`.